district0x/district-ui-router/README.md

   - [match](#match-util)
 - [district.ui.component.page](#districtuicomponentpage)
 - [district.ui.component.router](#districtuicomponentrouter)

 ## district.ui.router
 This namespace contains router [mount](https://github.com/tolitius/mount) module.

 You can pass following args to initiate this module:
 * `:routes` Routes as you'd pass them into bide library
 * `:default-route` Default route, passed as `:default` into bide library.
 * `:html5?` Pass true if you want to use HTML5 history.
 This option overrides `:html5-hosts`.
 * `:html5-hosts` Collection of hostnames for which HTML5 history should be used.
-You can also pass string of comma separated hostnames instead of collection.
+You can also pass string of comma separated
+* `:scroll-top?` When true will scroll window to top after navigation hostnames instead of collection.
 This is useful for defining hostnames in project.clj via `:closure-defines`.

 ```clojure
   (ns my-district.core
     (:require [mount.core :as mount]
               [district.ui.router]))

   (-> (mount/with-args
         {:router {:routes [["/a" :route/a]
                            ["/b/:b" :route/b]]